camunda/zeebe-process-test/README.md

 ### Dependency

-Zeepe Process Test provides you with two dependencies.
+Zeebe Process Test provides you with two dependencies.
 Which one you need to use is dependent on the Java version you are using.

 #### Embedded (JDK 21+)